Virginia Women Advance in Winners Bracket at CSCAA Dual Meet Challenge

 The UVA women advance to tomorrow’s winners’ bracket meet, taking on Michigan at 12 pm.
 The men will swim against Michigan at 3 p.m.

-Saturday’s meets will stream either on the USA Swimming Network app.
+Saturday’s meets will stream on SEC Network +.

 OTHER NOTES